gagebenne/Probably-Interesting-Data/README.md

 ## Dataset 2:
 ### Basic Idea
 We thought it would be interesting to poke around in census data for our next statistical analysis.
-I initially had selected age versus capital gains, because I thought maybe there would be notable changes after a certain point in age, but what I ended up finding was a population of people of various ages that recorded substantially greater capital gains than the vast majority of the population.
-I was interested in trying out k-means to see how well it would capture a set of fewer datapoints that ended in a more one-dimensional cluster.
+We initially had selected age versus capital gains, because we thought maybe there would be notable changes after a certain point in age, but what we ended up finding was a population of people of various ages that recorded substantially greater capital gains than the vast majority of the population.
+We were interested in trying out k-means to see how well it would capture a set of fewer datapoints that ended in a more one-dimensional cluster.
 As you can view yourself in the charts below, our k-means algorithm performed just as well the second time, and successfully separted the two clusters shown.

 ![Initial](adult/age_capitalgain_initial.png)
 ![Initial](adult/age_capitalgain_clustering.png)